gicentre/elm-vegalite/docs/changeNotes.md

 ### V5.8 Additions

+- `paNonReact` for creating a new non-reactive parameter from an existing named parameter.
+This provides a more concise way of using `react: false` introduced in VL 5.20.

 - `doRawExpr` for explicitly setting a `domainRaw` expression.
 Used for modifying an existing domain via some expression.
 Typically used to set domain values based on some interaction input.

 - `maInvalid` and associated parameter functions `ivImputeMark`, `ivImputeDomain`, `ivImputePathDomain` and `ivBreakPaths` for precise control over the filtering / imputing of invalid data when encoding marks and generating domains.
 This replaces the old `maRemoveInvalid` reflecting changes to `invalid` introduced in VL 5.19